-If the duration of your project spans multiple years or just a few days you can change the date intervals on your timeband to match by setting it to Days, Weeks, Months, Quarters or Years.
-(To make dateless timeline that presents a project without defining a specific start or finish date please see this blog on dateless timelines.)
+If the duration of your project spans multiple years or just a few days, you can change the date intervals on your timeband to match by setting it to Days, Weeks, Months, Quarters or Years.
+(To make a dateless timeline that presents a project without defining a specific start or finish date, please see this blog on dateless timelines.)

 Are you running the latest version?
-Check our Release Update site here.
+Check our Updates page here.